What is Customer Relationship Management and how it works, the company strategy for obtaining lasting and valuable relationships with its customers.

 To implement a CRM strategy, for example, it will be necessary to establish where to look for new potential customers, who and how they will have to relate to them, what information about the customer to record and where, to whom to make it accessible and in what way, etc.

-IT infrastructure: that is the CRM technology, program or software that assists a company in managing all the data shared in the databases.
+IT infrastructure: that is the CRM technology, program or software that assists a company in managing all the data shared in the databases, such as those used in Customer Service and Helpdesk.
 Thanks to a Customer Relationship Management software it will be possible to control all aspects of customer relations.

 Types of Customer Relationship Management